RobertTDowling/stm32h7-heartrate-monitor/README.md

 ## The Hair Plots

 The hair plots show a collection of peak regions from real data.
+They address the question, "Are the actual peaks fairly well centered in the short (200ms) buffer of data we have at our disposal for analysis in real-time?"

 They show the 200ms of peak data in red, with an extra 50ms on either side in blue for context.
 When the peaks are all superimposed on each other, the 200ms data distributes roughly evenly on both sides of the peak.
 In some cases, horrible things happen, but mostly it works well.
 Changing the end point to 150ms after the start would probably make them all lopsided.

 ![graphic5a-hairplots.png](/doc/graphic5a-hairplots.png)